aprem01/GuideDog/README.md

 ### Getting Started

-When you first open BlindGuide, you'll hear a welcome message explaining the basic controls.
+When you first open GuideDog, you'll hear a welcome message explaining the basic controls.
 The app will ask for camera permission, which is required for obstacle detection.

 Once permission is granted, protection begins automatically.
 Point your phone's camera in the direction you're walking.
 Most people hold the phone at chest level or attach it to a lanyard.